Helix AU Core

 • It ensures clinicians have access to a comprehensive view of the patient information and use it before or during consultations.

-• Many partner platforms allow patients to submit forms or notes prior to appointments.
+• Most platforms allow patients to submit forms or notes prior to appointments.

-• Syncing these via DocumentReference allows practitioners and clinicians to review everything about the patient which is available within Helix.
-Thus avoiding the need to jump between systems.
+• Synchronise DocumentReference allows practitioners and clinicians to review everything available about the patients within Helix.
+This streamlines the workflow by removing the requirement to navigate across different platforms.

 3. Appointment